 Caution is necessary when prescribing to diabetic or thyroid patients as its effects may mask the symptoms of hypoglycemia and thyrotoxicosis - rapid withdrawal may also precipitate a thyroid storm.
 Prescribers should exercise caution during pregnancy - atenolol has been shown to cross the placental barrier and is associated with intrauterine growth restriction.
 Use during breastfeeding is recommended against by the American Academy of Pediatrics due to a risk of neonatal hypoglycemia and bradycardia.

 The elimination half-life of atenolol is approximately 6 to 7 hours.
 The beta-blocking effects manifest within an hour of ingesting a single oral dose and last for 24 hours, whereas, with an intravenous dose, effects are evident within 5 minutes but dissipate after 12 hours.
 Unlike its other beta-1-blocking counterparts, there is little hepatic metabolism of atenolol - it is primarily renally excreted.
 Therefore, while no hepatic dosage adjustment is needed, it is imperative to assess renal function before starting treatment, with regular monitoring throughout the duration of treatment.
 Impaired glomerular function results in a significant accumulation of the drug in the body; therefore, patients with creatinine clearance under 35 mL/min should receive much lower doses.
 Blood pressure and heart rate should also undergo periodic monitoring, while patients with a history of obstructive airway disease should have regular lung function tests.

 Symptoms of atenolol toxicity may include bradycardia, lethargy, hypotension, respiratory drive disorders, hypothermia, hypoglycemia, and/or seizures.
 Treatment of beta-blocker toxicity is primarily supportive.
-Any unabsorbed drug is removable by gastric lavage, induced emesis, or activated charcoal (if within 1 to 2 hours), while hemodialysis may be used to remove atenolol from general systemic circulation.
+Any unabsorbed drug is removable by gastric lavage, induced emesis, or activated charcoal (if within 1 to 2 hours), while hemodialysis can remove atenolol from general systemic circulation.